Hector Ó hEochagáin: Career

 In the 2010 autumn schedule of RTÉ 2fm, Ó hEochagáin was selected as the new presenter of the breakfast show, from 7 to 9am, starting on 4 October 2010, and broadcast from the RTÉ studios in Galway.
 The show was axed in December 2013, and in September 2014 Ó hEochagáin vowed that he would "never work for 2FM again".

 In January 2013 he presented a new four-part series called Hector Goes on RTÉ 1.
-In Part One of the series, ‘Hector Goes Holy’, sees him discussing the role of the Catholic Church in contemporary Ireland.
+Part One of the series, ‘Hector Goes Holy’, sees him discussing the role of the Catholic Church in the contemporary Republic of Ireland (he didn't cover Northern Ireland, or Ulster more generally, in the episode).

-Part Two called ‘Hector Goes Traveller’, has him discovering the Traveller lifestyle today in Ireland.
+Part Two, called ‘Hector Goes Traveller’, has him discovering the Traveller lifestyle today in Ireland.
 Part Three, ‘Hector Goes Country’, sees him in the company of Mike Denver, and discovering the world of Country and Western music in Ireland.
-The final episode in the series, ‘Hector Goes Hunting’ sees him in the world of hunting and shooting in Ireland.
+The final episode in the series, ‘Hector Goes Hunting’, sees him in the world of hunting and shooting in Ireland.
 The series was broadcast on RTÉ 1 and reached over 1.8 million viewers.
 A new series of Hector Goes started airing in March 2014.
 The first episode was called Hector Goes Fishing, and the second episode aired on 10 March and was called Hector goes Courtin.

 Ó hEochagáin has also covered for Ian Dempsey on Today FM during 2015.

-In 2019 he presented Hector USA - Ó Chósta go Cósta where he takes on a road trip in the US from Coast to Coast, across the Southern States from Savannah on the Atlantic to San Diego on the Pacific, road-tripping from Georgia through Alabama, Mississippi and Louisiana into Texas, New Mexico and Arizona before finishing up on the Pacific seaboard in California, covering 8 states and more than 5000 miles on the road.
+In 2019 he presented Hector USA - Ó Chósta go Cósta, where he takes on a road trip in the US from Coast to Coast, across the Southern States from Savannah on the Atlantic to San Diego on the Pacific, road-tripping from Georgia through Alabama, Mississippi and Louisiana into Texas, New Mexico and Arizona before finishing up on the Pacific seaboard in California, covering 8 states and more than 5,000 miles on the road.

-Since September 2020, he presents The Tommy and Hector Podcast with Laurita Blewitt.
+He presented The Tommy, Hector and Laurita Podcast from September 2020 until it finished in April 2024.

+In November 2024, his non-fiction book, The Irish Words You Should Know, won at the 2024 Irish Book Awards.